TeamProductionSystem/Momentors_Backend/README.md

 ## Features

 - Users can setup profiles as a mentor or mentee.
-- Mentors can set their skill set and avalibilty.
+- Mentors can set their skill set and availabilty.
-- Mentees can schedule sessions with the menots, filtered by skills and avalibilty
+- Mentees can schedule sessions with the mentors, filtered by skills and availabilty
 - Mentors can confirm sessions
 - Both mentor and mentee can cancel a session prior to session start time.

-# Run Locally
+# Running Locally

+## Local Setup

 Clone the project: